 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-It does have the advantage of knowing the Windows OS better than any other tool because it is a Microsoft product.
-This means it excels at removing malware if it is detected.
-But, it is also a target as some malware is designed specifically to attack and disable Defender.
+Windows Defender is considered to be primarily a consumer-oriented security tool, geared toward the non-technical user who is not interested in purchasing additional protection.
+It does have the advantage of knowing the Windows OS better than any other tool and is quite good at removing malware when it is detected.
+Because it is a Microsoft product, however, it is also a target for malware designed specifically to attack and disable Defender.